NCAR/SOARS2016_DataWorkshops/workshop/1/primer_files.md

 |CSV  |Comma Separated Values | `a, b, c`  |
 |TSV  |Tab Separated Values   | `a <tab> b <tab> c` |

+Python provides a library for specifically working with CSV files, which will greatly reduce the amount of work you will be doing to work with the files.
+Later when we move to Pandas, we'll advance our knowledge even further and dispense with the pleasantries of caring about the details of the CSV altogether.

+For now, though, let's get a quick understanding of working with a CSV file.

+### The `csv` library

+When you are clear of the basics of files, you can forget what you know and move on to the `csv` library -- which takes even more work off your hands.
+Essentially this library raises the bar a bit more and allows you to perform some more abstractions on the file.
+In particular the library (despite its name) allows you to process CSV, TSV and any the xSV file that has a well known delimiter ('|', '~', etc.).

+The code will look a lot like your previous code, but with some extra niceties:

+    import csv
+    with open('../data/sample_data.txt') as f:
+        csv_reader = csv.reader(f, delimiter='\t') # necessary because the file is TAB delimited

+        for l in csv_reader:
+            print l

+Will give you something like:

+    ['120.04', '-42.8']
+    ['120.16', '-39.48']
+    ['120.25', '-37.67']
+    ['120.26', '-36.92']
+    ['120.26', '-36.7']
+    ['120.3', '-39.67']
+    ['120.34', '-37.69']
+    ['120.4', '-40.55']
+    ['120.4', '-36.37']
+    ...

+This may seem unremarkable but the advantage now is that we can assign the columns a name and then reference the data by name instead of index.
+So using the DictReader` and optional parameter `fieldnames` we can give the fields whatever name we want and then access them by that name,

+    import csv
+    with open('../data/sample_data.txt') as f:
+        csv_reader = csv.DictReader(f, delimiter='\t', fieldnames=['lat', 'lon'])

+        for l in csv_reader:
+            print l['lat'] # instead of l[0]

+You might be wondering, **what if** the file already has a header row ... then we just omit the `fieldnames` and use the names in the header row:

+    import csv
+    with open('../data/sample_data.txt') as f:
+        csv_reader = csv.DictReader(f, delimiter='\t')

+        for l in csv_reader:
+            print l['lat'] # instead of l[0]

+Go check out the [Jupyter NB on file basics](./code/file_basics.ipynb) for more fun!